 The test center experience both times was pretty much as outlined on the Pearson website.
 You can’t take anything into the testing room itself except a tissue (which they inspect) and unwrapped cough drops, and I think maybe an insulin pump or other medically necessary gear.
-The center I used had lockers that required a 25¢ deposit, which I got back when I opened the locker and returned the key.
+The center used lockers that required a 25¢ deposit, which I borrowed at the desk and got back when I opened the locker and returned the key.
 The video here pretty much outlines the security measures you can expect.
 I was not hand-printed, but I was wearing a small necklace that they asked me to remove or allow to be inspected.

 After being escorted to a computer, I was given my ID (TAKE A PHOTO ID!), a laminated card stock weight “scrap paper” with a graph grid, and a Sharpie.
 The employee set up my computer, seated me, and left.